pghilardi/live-football-client/README.md

-# live-football-client
-Client to get live football results
+With this API you can get live results from Campeonato Brasileiro Serie A from different providers.